 The faster the shutter speed, the more you will need to compensate for light lost with aperture and ISO settings.

 Aperture is the opening of a lens that controls the depth of field in an image and the light that passes into the camera.
-Depth of field is the distance between the nearest and furthest objects in an image that appear completely focused.
+Depth of field is the distance between the nearest and furthest objects in an image that appears completely focused.
 A large aperture (smaller f stop) will seemingly shrink the distance between the foreground and background, blurring everything other than the subject as the aperture increases.
 As the aperture decreases (higher f stop), the foreground and background begin to separate, focusing the whole image.

 While still extremely capable, zoom lenses have smaller apertures, with the best zoom lenses sitting at values around f2.8.
-An aperture of f2.8 is generally great for underwater shooting.
+An aperture of f2.8 is generally great for underwater photography.
 It just gives less flexibility to adjust ISO and shutter speed settings for better exposure.

-Is a camera setting that adjusts the rendering of colors in an image.
+White balance is a camera setting that adjusts the rendering of colors in an image.
 A proper white balance will accurately display colors based on a white or off-white surface in the scene.
 Although you can adjust the white balance in post-processing as long as you shoot in RAW, it’s still best to correctly set your white balance (in-camera) before shooting.
 Seeing an image and making adjustments to the settings while underwater is crucial, so having an incorrect white balance from the beginning can affect every aspect of the way you shoot.

 Auto white balance is a feature that almost all newer cameras possess, and they do quite a good job too.
 When using strobes to light a small subject or scene, auto white balance is the recommended setting.
 The camera will read the scene’s color temperature and choose a pre-programmed setting to white balance.